davidwrede/chef-web-docs-1/includes_node/includes_node.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
+.. tag node

-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+A node is any machine---physical, virtual, cloud, network device, etc.---that is under management by Chef.

-A node is any machine---physical, virtual, cloud, network device, etc.---that is under management by |chef|.
+.. end_tag